snormore/kperf/README.md

 For each of these we test message size in steps from 10 to 10000 bytes.

-# Examples
+# Example

-The following commands assume you are running `iperf -s -p3000` and `docker run --rm -p80:80 snormore/hello` on the destination server.
+The following commands assume you are running `iperf3 -s -p3000` and `docker run --rm -p80:80 snormore/hello` on the destination server.

 ```
 perf -client <src_ip> -server <dst_ip>